 Starting with the 7.18 release, the Linux VDA supports the H.265 video codec for hardware acceleration of remote graphics and videos.

-You can use this feature on Citrix Receiver for Windows 4.10 through 4.12 and on Citrix Workspace app 1808 for Windows and later.
+You can use this feature on:

+- Citrix Receiver for Windows 4.10 through 4.12 - Citrix Workspace app 1808 for Windows and later

 To benefit from this feature, enable it on both the Linux VDA and on your client.
-If the GPU of your client does not support H.265 decoding using the DXVA interface, the H.265 Decoding for graphics policy setting is ignored and the session falls back to using the H.264 video codec.
+If the GPU of your client doesn't support H.265 decoding using the DXVA interface, the H.265 Decoding for graphics policy setting is ignored and sessions fall back to using the H.264 video codec.
 For more information, see [H.265 video encoding](#).